 When I am not feeling motivated, I often turn to Youtube to watch ‘study with me’ videos.
 For some reason seeing how other people study and learn makes me feel so productive and gets me back into the swing of revising efficiently.
 There are so many good ‘revision’ youtubers out there, the popularity has increased massively this year and I can really see why, they really motivate me to keep going and study even when I don’t feel like it.
+So heres my week in my life!

 For a bit of backstory, I am a sixth form student in my final year of A levels taking economics, sociology, business, geography (I am a big fan of social sciences!).
 If anyone is confused, I actually take 4 A levels despite being in my second year, as I made the choice to continue with all of them.
 This week there were no mocks or other exams going on, so take this as a typical college week with what I do.
 Obviously the set homework changes but for general amount, this is about average for me and my subjects.

-A bit of a weird day to start this diary on I know, but I thought of the idea on Friday night and I wanted to get writing straight away.
+A bit of a weird day to start this week in my life on I know, but I thought of the idea on Friday night and I wanted to get writing straight away.
 When I spend Saturdays at home I usually get so much done, and this day was no exception to the rule.
 I had a slight lie in (until about 8:30), rolled out of bed, shoved some lazy clothes on and got started about 9am.
 The first task of the day was to finish off some sociology work from the day before, which I did within an hour.

 After that I took a break to have breakfast and then got onto the biggest task of the day… the dreaded economics notes.
 Revising Macroeconomics is one of the hardest tasks as there is just so much content so I have been putting off making mind maps for a while but I got to a point where I needed to start them.
 I basically dedicated the whole day to sat on my floor making poster after poster, and taking a mini break after each one.
 This honestly took hours and I haven’t even finished, the amount of macro content is actually ridiculous despite it being so interesting and my favourite part of the course.